shawnbrown/datatest/README.rst

 system of validation methods, difference classes, and acceptance context managers.

-Datatest has no hard dependencies; supports Python 2.6, 2.7, 3.1 through 3.9, PyPy, and PyPy3; and is freely available under the Apache License, version 2.
+Datatest has no hard dependencies; it's tested on Python 2.6, 2.7, 3.2 through 3.9, PyPy, and PyPy3; and is freely available under the Apache License, version 2.

 .. _pytest: https://pytest.org